TwitchPlaysPokemon/public/projects/PBR_DOUBLES_UPDATE.md

 - Easier to read moves (could stop coloring moves according to the move percentage.
 Could also try all-caps names, which yields a bit more vertical space)
 - Easier to read PP (not sure how to achieve, maybe change to purple for <5 PP, or add more space between the PP bars).
 Darken moves when they run out of PP.
 - Wider sidebars, so there's more horizontal space for bet info.
 Color background black, like in the stadium 2 days?

-## Live data reading/writing

-### Caveats

-Internally, PBR doesn't update internal data (hp, moves, etc) in a play-by-play fashion.
-Instead it usually* updates twice per turn, in this order:
-1: Update data to the result after all attacks are accounted for.
-Occurs immediately after all selections are made for the turn, but before the attack animations actually play.
-2: Update data to the result after residual damage like hail and poison.
-Occurs immediately after all move/attack animations finish playing, but before residual damage animations play.

-As far as I can tell, PBR doesn't even store the intermediate HP values between multiple attacks to a single Pokemon per turn anywhere in memory.

-Example 1: Pidgey gets damaged several times (attacked by 2 Pokemon + recoil + hail + poison).
-Internal HP is decreased exactly twice:
-1. decreased for both attacks + recoil before attack animations play
-2. decreased for hail + poison before the residual dmg animations play

-Example 2: Ditto transforms and then gets roared away in the same turn.
-The internal teams data never gets updated with Ditto's new moves, stats, etc, because Ditto doesn't have those at the end of the turn.

-*Data may more than twice per turn after mid-turn user input, such as selecting which Pokemon to switch to after baton pass.

-### Modifying

-Most live data is modifiable, but the caveats above apply and cause some limitations.
-These apply particularly to any volatile conditions.
-Volatile conditions can only be written for active (currently sent out) Pokemon, because inactive Pokemon literally don't have bytes representing volatile conditions.

-#### Nonvolatile conditions

-- HP
-- status, including toxic countup and sleep countdown.

-These can all be set before the first Pokemon of the match get sent out.

-Notes:

-While the HP bar will report "FRZ", "SLP", etc, the first Pokemon sent out in the match will not appear to be frozen (not moving) or asleep (eyes closed).
-The animation does correct itself as soon as the Pokemon attempt to use their first move.

-A Pokemon's ability or berry may trigger when being sent out (woken up by insomnia, using a sitrus berry on low HP)

-#### Volatile conditions

-All Pokemon sent into battle can use a move on that turn.
-That move selection time is ideal for setting an active Pokemon's volatile condition.
-Setting such a condition in a gimmick might be described as:
-**Pokemon get \<volatile condition> immediately before using their first move.**

-For example, if we wanted a mode where all Pokemon start at +1 defense, it is simply not possible to ensure Diglett gets +1 defense when it comes out mid-turn (think getting roared in, and then attacked) because the game will perform a single atomic step of sending in diglett and damaging it.
-There is no way to stop the game after diglett is sent in, increase its defense, and allow it to proceed with taking damage based on it having +1.

-Given these caveats, I think the "safe" conditions to set are:
-- infatuation
-- taunt
-- torment
-- focus (focus energy)
-- curse
-- confusion

-Notes:

-Curse would have to be described as mentioned previously: **Pokemon get cursed immediately before using their first move.**

-Confusion is problematic because of how it can be cured.
-A Pokemon confused and having either own tempo or a persim berry will be cured after any Pokemon- including itself- finishes using a move.
-This basically means if it's the fasted Pokemon, it may self-hit before getting cured.
-We could just remove own tempo and persim berries if we want a confusion gimmick.

-Pokemon can be infatuated with themselves.
-Remember that infatuation will end if the infatuatee leaves the field.

 ## Shrinking the PBR popup guis